 9. Institutions like a Seattle cancer center assessed and modified their written materials (like patient information sheets, consent forms, etc.) to ensure their patients could read and understand them.

-As cited in the Journal of General Internal Medicine, poor readability can reduce adherence to medical instructions by 40-60%.
-Conversely, improved readability is associated with better patient adherence and health outcomes.
+As cited in the Journal of General Internal Medicine, poor readability can reduce compliance to medical instructions by 40-60%.
+Conversely, improved readability is linked to better patient compliance and health outcomes.

 10. Organizations like the Mayo Clinic have used readability formulas to enhance patient comprehension of heart disease.

-11. Bilingual health education materials in clinics such as a Miami health center catering to Cuban populations have seen increased engagement.
+11. Bilingual health education materials in clinics catering to Cuban populations have increased engagement.

 12. The NHS in the UK improved diabetes management by using readability guidelines, leading to 25% more patients understanding their care plans.

-13. Atlanta emergency rooms used readability tools on their outpatient materials, leading to fewer callbacks.
+13. Atlanta emergency rooms use readability tools on their outpatient materials, leading to fewer callbacks.

 Health professionals can use readability tools to score the complexity of their written materials and ensure they are suitable for their audience.
 Here’s how to use and interpret scores: